Treasures of the Inside Passage: Alaska & British Columbia

 Choose from the 14-day northbound itinerary, from Seattle to Sitka, or the southbound cruise, from Sitka to Seattle, aboard the 100-guest National Geographic Quest or Venture expedition ships.
 Both of these sister ships are an ideal basecamp for luxury Alaska cruises due to their upscale amenities and thoughtful design.

-To visit Haida Gwaii, look for the longer 15-day alternative route aboard 62-guest National Geographic Sea Lion, which travels the same coastline but includes three days exploring the islands and ancestral home of the Haida people.
+To visit Haida Gwaii, look for the longer 15-day alternative route aboard sister ships 62-guest National Geographic Sea Lion or Sea Bird, which travels the same coastline but includes three days exploring the islands and ancestral home of the Haida people.